This guide will take you step by step through automating the process to completely uninstall Apps in macOS.

 Although this was initially published back in 2007, it has been updated to be current in 2020 with the latest version of macOS – and the software works just as well now as it did back then!

-By default, when you drag Applications to the Trash to uninstall them, sometimes files are actually left behind.
+By default, when you drag Applications to the Trash to uninstall them, most of the time files are actually left behind.
 Typically these files aren’t very large, but over time they can add up – taking up valuable disk space.
 AppTrap will help you ensure that those files are deleted when you remove an Application.

-- Start by downloading the latest version (v1.2.3) of AppTrap
+- Start by downloading the latest version of AppTrap

 - After the download has completed, extract the contents of the .zip file and double-click AppTrap.prefPane